Brief

 China is the most digitalized consumer market in the world across whatever dimension you choose.
 The country is No. 1 in e-commerce, with e-commerce sales representing about 30% of total retail sales in 2020.
 One-third of China’s population used social commerce in 2020.
 Nearly 30% of e-commerce buyers have purchased through livestreaming.
 And about 40% of all food is ordered online.
 Chinese smartphone users spend four hours and 34 minutes per day on their smartphone, 48 minutes more than US adult smartphone users spend.

 The Chinese digital ecosystem is unique and advanced for two main reasons.
 For one thing, it is data rich, giving companies an unparalleled ability to leverage consumer data for marketing or promotion campaigns.
 Also, it is fast changing, with a consumer-centric revolution happening seemingly all the time.
-For example, Pinduoduo did not really exist five years ago.
+For example, Pinduoduo did not really exist seven years ago.
 Today, it is among the top Chinese social media platforms in terms of monthly users.
 Or consider the stunning ascent of retail livestreaming.
-Under two years old, it has become a major e-commerce platform.
-And then there is Douyin, which for the past two years has been the fastest-growing platform by gross merchandise volume, representing a new content-based e-commerce model.
+Under four years old, it has become a major e-commerce platform.
+And then there is Douyin, which has been the fastest-growing platform by gross merchandise volume, representing a new content-based e-commerce model.

 In this context, it is not surprising that the winning brands are the fastest at leveraging this new digital ecosystem.
 For example, Kimberly-Clark’s business in China is heavily digital.
 The company focuses on digital customer acquisition and engagement, reaching out digitally to millions of new mothers each year.
 It has developed in-house digital capabilities to quickly design the strategy, activation components, and execution guidelines for TP (Taobao Partners) or agencies.
 In fact, more and more of the TPs and agencies’ work is internalized for faster reactivity.
 It uses advanced digital tools like TMIC and Kuazi for research and consumer intelligence for fast learning and adaptations.